fpethig/rtd-tutorial/docs/source/usage.rst

    #Opr

-All AAS that contain at least one submodel with the name :cobj-text:`Nameplate`:
+All AAS that contain at least one submodel with the name :code:`Nameplate`:

 .. code-block:: console

    #SM:Nameplate

-All AAS that contain at least one property with the value :cobj-text:`SmartFactoryOWL`:
+All AAS that contain at least one property with the value :code:`SmartFactoryOWL`:

 .. code-block:: console

    #Prop=SmartFactoryOWL

-All AAS that contain at least one property with the name :cobj-text:`Producer` and the value :cobj-text:`SmartFactoryOWL`:
+All AAS that contain at least one property with the name :code:`Producer` and the value :code:`SmartFactoryOWL`:

 .. code-block:: console

    #Prop:producer=SmartFactoryOWL

-All AAS where :cobj-text:`RotationSpeed` is greater or equal then :cobj-text:`5000`:
+All AAS where :code:`RotationSpeed` is greater or equal then :code:`5000`:

 .. code-block:: console

    #Prop=RotationSpeed >= 5000

-All AAS where :cobj-text:`ProductionDate` is between :cobj-text:`12/24/2022` and :cobj-text:`12/31/2022`:
+All AAS where :code:`ProductionDate` is between :code:`12/24/2022` and :code:`12/31/2022`:

 .. code-block:: console